 China’s State-Owned Enterprises (SOEs) operate on principles counter to those that underpin free markets, writes Duanjie Chen.
 Canada needs to guard our free market system by rejecting “unfettered” access by these companies.

-This piece is part of The China Debates series for Inside Policy, with commissioned articles from leading world experts exploring different elements of China’s rise as a great power.
+This piece is part of The Dragon at the Door sereis, with commissioned articles from leading world experts exploring different elements of China’s rise as a great power.

 By Duanjie Chen, July 14, 2017